mayflyINK/beginnerDev-Notes/markdown.md

 `this is a code block`

 * This is an
-  * Unordered list nested item
+ * Unordered list nested item with 2 spaces preceding

-- < another way to
+- <<< thi is another way
-- to it
+- to do it

 1. This
-1. is an
+1. is an ordered list
-  1. Ordered list
+    1. with 4 spaces preceding

 ### GitHub Markdown
 ```javascript